-On Friday, Mr. Clark, a freeholder of Witney, drove anxiety and most feverish excitement has prevailed, On Friday, Mr. Clark, a freeholder of Witney, drove more especially among the working classes.
-On Messra Hurcomb, Faulkner, and myself to Witney.
-Sunday alternoon, the people assembled in Caldew-The bellman declined crying the meeting; a young man gate, when the Third Edition of the Northern Star took his post.
+On Friday, Mr. Clark, a freeholder of Witney, drove more especially among the working classes.
+On Mesers Hurcomb, Faulkner, and myself to Witney.
+Sunday alternoon, the people assembled in Caldew- The beliman declined crying the meeting; a young man gate, when the Third Edition of the Northern Star took his post.
 We had, for this place, a grand meeting was read over, which created the most intense feel- on the Green; out and out speeches from our friends ing of anxiety on the part of the meeting; and of Oxford, assisted by Mr. Clewer, the temperance arrangements were made to hold a public meeting lecturer; the Charter was carried.
-The people gave in the evening, at seven o'clock, for the purpose of proof of their determination to support its glorious taking into consideration the propriety of sending principles.
-Mr. Clark is a Cobetite of the first chester on Tuesday.
+The people gave in the evening, at seven o'clock, for the purpose of proof of their determination to support its glorious extension of the electoral right to every man non-conchester on Tuesday.
 Previous to the public On Saturday, left by coach to Cheltenham for meeting, the Council arranged to lay the state of the Winchcombe; found friends waiting at the coachfunds before the meeting, with a recommendation office.
-Left luggage; started on tramp; got to Winch-not to send a delegate, but to instruct the Secre-combe at half-past eight in the evening; meeting tary to write to the Cenference, informing them of waiting; lectured in the open air.
-Next mornthe state of the district, and the willingness on the ing (Sunday) lectured in the open air at part of the people to abide by whatever decision nine.
-At this place I had the pleasure of an interthe Conference might come to.
-Mr. John Arm. view with John Sexty, a youth about nineteen years of possesses to an equal extent with your Lordship, can do nense multitude, for there would not be fewer | Left on Monday, August 1st, for Gloucester.
+Left luggage; started on tramp; got to Winchnot to send a delegate, but to instruct the Secre- combe at half-past eight in the evening; meeting tions of the House of Commons do not now allow a tary to write to the Cenference, informing them of waiting; lectured in the open air.
+Next morn. discussion on the merits of petitions without a specific the state of the district, and the willingness on the ing (Sunday) lectured in the open air at motion for the purpose; but we also know, my Lord, part of the people to abide by whatever decision nine.
+At this place I had the pleasure of an inter- that legal ingenuity, which no lawyer living, perhaps, of the Northern Started back to Cheltenham.
+Star, which was most carnostly listened to by the ternoon and evening, in the open air, to good andiences. petition, which is similar, though somewhat abated in Left on Monday, August 1st, for Gloucester.
 Lec- tone to the English National Petition, which you supthan from 1,600 to 2,000 persons present.
 The meet- tured in the Theatre in the evening, the Rev. J. Davis ported, that you will render us all the assistance which ander.
-Thomas Carter, Lenthall Coates, and James ing then determined to send a delegate to the Confirence, and instructed the Council to make arrangefriend desired me to call a meeting out-doors for the firence, and instructed the Council to make arrangefriend desired me to call a meeting out-doors for the lishers. ments for a public meeting to be held on Monday next evening.
+Thomas Carter, Lenthall Coates, and James ing then determined to send a delegate to the Con- in the chair.
+This meeting was not well attended.
+Our your acknowledged ability and unquestionable adroitfriend desired me to call a meeting out-doors for the ness can afford. ments for a public meeting to be held on Monday next evening.
 The Rev. J. Davis again took the chair.
-My Lord, it would be presumptuous in me, it would norning for that purpose.
-On Monday morning, a There was an excellent audience.
-I established a be unjust to others, to suppose that of the host of offiteputation waited upon the Mayor, Mr. George lecality of the National Charter Association.
-Many

-Sich a way as not to create any unnecessary excitement, at the present moment.
-The deputation The Chartists of this place are indeed working manfully.
+My Lord, it would be presumptuous in me, it would be pre trery thing would be conducted peaceably, and in Wednesday, visited Strond.
+Lectured in the Chartist Ath a way as not to create any unnecessary excite room to an excellent audience, and enlisted recruits.
+You of the important, and in my mind, glorious truth, The Chartists of this place are indeed working manfully.
+Lectured in the Market-place of Circucester, on